runicscribe/worldbuilding-docs/dae-machina/culture/peoples/language.md

 This group also includes a sophisticated sign language used by many Merfae.
 Feline Xhal'fae sometimes use a simpler version of this.

-### Quontuk Languages

-Includes the official language of the Quon Xi Empire, spoken mainly in the Heartland regions, and several central valley languages.
-These languages all use a shared symbolic script.

 ### Draco-Xerec Languages

 Originated with the language of the Xeres empire.
 Blends aspects of the Draconic languages with the Lauan languages.